Construction by Destruction

 dual (type a) F<a> [type a] dual F<a>

-Don’t get scared by the F<...> in self-referential types and generics.
-It’s just a way to formalize that after flipping from recursive to iterative (and similarly in the other cases), we proceed to dualize the body.
+Don’t worry if the F<...> in recursive and generic types looks intimidating.
+It’s just a way to formalize that after flipping from recursive to iterative (and similarly in the other cases), we continue dualizing the body.”.

 Looking at the table, here’s what we can see: